claudiainbytes/my-scotchboxio/README.md

 Official website: https://box.scotch.io/

-This repository contains some bashscripts to customize some features:
+This repository contains some bashscripts to customize some features.
+Those bashscripts are called in **Vagrantfile**:

 - PHP 7
 - PhpMyAdmin